akshay-kumar-sood/Gitlet/README.md

 ⭐ Note

-This project is built for learning purposes to understand how Git works internally.
+This project is built for learning purposes to understand how Git works internally